NVIDIA/NeMo-Curator/docs/user-guide/gpudeduplication.rst

 .. tip::

-  - A more comprehensive example for the above including how to remove documents from a corpus using the list of duplicate IDs generated from fuzzy deduplication can be found in `examples/fuzzy_deduplication.py <https://github.com/NVIDIA/NeMo-Curator/blob/main/examples/fuzzy_deduplication.py>`_.
+  - A more comprehensive example for the above, including how to remove documents from a corpus using the list of duplicate IDs generated from fuzzy deduplication, can be found in `examples/fuzzy_deduplication.py <https://github.com/NVIDIA/NeMo-Curator/blob/main/examples/fuzzy_deduplication.py>`_.
   - The default values of ``num_buckets`` and ``hashes_per_bucket`` are set to find documents with an approximately Jaccard similarity of 0.8 or above.
   - Higher ``buckets_per_shuffle`` values can lead to better performance but might lead to out of memory errors.
   - Setting the ``false_positive_check`` flag to ``False`` is ideal for optimal performance.